JoinCODED/RJSDemo7-Redux-Counter/README.md

 `{this.props.copyMe}`

-15. After displaying it on the screen, remove the spread operator from the `reducer.js` to show that if we do not copy the older state, the key:value pair get overwritten since they were not included in the new state.
+15. After displaying it on the screen, remove the spread operator from the decrement `reducer.js` to show that if we do not copy the older state, the key:value pair get overwritten since they were not included in the new state.

 ```
 javascript